Female student in a labThis page gives career information of relevance to Imperial Earth Science & Engineering (ESE) students.

 Develop your skills

-Whatever career you choose, employers will want to see evidence of the skills you have developed in your studies.
+Whatever career you choose, future employers will want to see evidence of the skills you have developed in your studies.
 These may include technical skills and academic knowledge if you’re seeking a job related to ESE and ‘transferable skills’ like problem solving, resilience and intellectual curiosity that fit a broad range of roles within and outside of ESE related roles.

 The typical skills developed by Imperial ESE students during their degree that are highly valued by employers and include: